alekseybelikov/L-index/README.md

 *   Generates a detailed PDF report including:
     *   Author's profile information (name, affiliation, keywords, Google Scholar profile link).
     *   L-index, number of papers used for calculation and date of calculation
-    *   A table of the 15 (configurable) top contributing publications sorted by the L-index score with their individual scores, citation counts, author counts, ages, publication years, and titles
+    *   A table of 100 (configurable) top contributing publications sorted by the L-index score with their individual scores, citation counts, author counts, ages, publication years, and titles
 *   Provides console output with progress, warnings and summary

 ##  Getting Started